 But still, the majority of people don’t get the results they want.
 You may be in this situation or you may know somebody who is.
 Also, many individuals start a training routine for a couple of months and then they quit.
 Or, they stick to a diet for a short period of time, lose some body fat and then they gain it all back quickly.

 So the question pops up: Why?
 Why these people don’t go all the way to achieve the physique they wanted to achieve?
 What stopped them?
 It’s not because of lack of information or lack of time.
 It’s not even lack of motivation.
 You may say it’s the lack of discipline, effort and so on.
 But what is the source of all these apparent causes for failure?

-The source of failure is the self-image.
+The source of failure is self-image.
 The way you see yourself.

 When we start a training program and a diet we want to look in a certain way.
 This is the first reason.
 And it’s normal to do so.
 Some of us are fat and want to lose weight, some are skinny and want to build muscle.
 And most of us want both.
 I certainly wanted both when I started working out.

-When we start a fitness program we have in our mind an image about how we would like to look.
+When we start a fitness program we have in our mind an image of how we would like to look.
 Six pack abs, wide back, pumped chest, big arms and so on.
 You know what I’m talking about.
 So how the self-image disrupts this process and messes up the whole thing?

 Well, the self-image focuses on two aspects: the belief and habits.
 If you don’t believe that you can achieve your dream physique, you won’t achieve it.
 And if you don’t have the habits to help you get you there, you won’t get there.
 “That sounds so simple and cliché”, you might say.
 It sounds simple, but it’s not.